ONSdigital/gptables/docs/getting_started/tutorial.md

 penguins_table = gpt.GPTable(table = penguins_data, **kwargs)
 ```

-Each table should be associated to a sheet name for writing.
-Collate the sheets with their names in
+Each `GPTable` should then be associated with a sheet name using a dictionary.
-a dictionary:

 ```python
 penguins_sheets = {"Penguins": penguins_table}
 ```

-Finally, use `gptables.write_workbook()` to create and write out the workbook with the output path,
-the sheets, and any additional elements.
+Finally, use `write_workbook()` with the output path, sheets, and any additional elements to create
+and write a formatted Excel workbook.

 ```python
 gpt.write_workbook(